dimascyriaco/abilitude/README.md

 Abilitude ia a library/DSL that enables you to create flexible Character classes that can be expanded with custom behavior.

-The basic concept is Abilitude is that an Character has a set of basic attributes (normal Ruby instance variables) and zero or more
+The basic concept in Abilitude is that an Character has a set of basic attributes (normal Ruby instance variables) and zero or more
 'abilities'.
 An ability is nothing more than a secondary attribute, calculated on top of a basic attribute.
 The value of an ability can be modified by Modifiers.
 The least concept is of the Trait, which is a 'package' of Abilities and Modifiers that can be added to a Character all at once.
 A Trait can be used to create an 'Advantage' system or a 'Class' system.
 Let's see some examples.